-Its main functions in the body are to bind to iron and transport it.
-By depriving pathogens of the iron necessary for their development, it therefore makes it possible in particular to fight against viral or bacterial infections.
+Its main functions in the body are to bind and transport iron.
+By depriving pathogens of the iron they need to thrive, lactoferrin helps fight viral and bacterial infections.

 The benefits of lactoferrin

 Lactoferrin stimulates the immune system.
-It has immunomodulatory effects, which means it improves the immune response.
+It has immunomodulatory effects, which means it enhances the immune response.

-It reduces the risk of viral infections by preventing virus entry into the host cell, either by blocking cell receptors or by binding directly to viral particles.
+It reduces the risk of viral infection by preventing the virus from entering the host cell, either by blocking cellular receptors or by binding directly to viral particles.

-Its ability to bind iron inhibits the growth of pathogenic bacteria.
-It sequesters the iron necessary for their survival and disrupts the proliferation of these bacteria, thus reducing the risk of bacterial infection.
+Its ability to bind to iron inhibits the growth of pathogenic bacteria.
+It sequesters the iron needed for their survival, disrupting the proliferation of these bacteria and thus reducing the risk of bacterial infection.

 Promotes iron absorption

 As an iron-binding protein, lactoferrin promotes iron absorption.
-It therefore helps to fight against iron deficiency anemia, which is important for people at risk such as athletes and women.
+It therefore helps combat iron-deficiency anemia, which is important for at-risk individuals such as athletes and women.

-Effective against infections of the intestinal, digestive and respiratory mucous membranes, lactoferrin has shown promising results during coronavirus infection.
+Effective against infections of the intestinal, digestive and gastrointestinal mucosa. respiratorylactoferrin has shown promising results in coronavirus infections.

-We invite you to discover our article on lactoferrin and the Covid where more details await you.
+We invite you to discover our article on lactoferrin and Covid where more details await you.

-Its health benefits have been demonstrated in particular in the following cases:
+Its health benefits have been demonstrated in the following cases:

-H.Plyori is a bacterium that can infect stomachs and cause gastritis, ulcers and in the worst cases, stomach cancer.
+H.Plyori is a bacterium that can infect the stomach, causing gastritis, ulcers and, in the worst cases, stomach cancer.

-Several studies including one published in the World Journal of Gastroenrology found that bovine lactoferrin could help eliminate the bacteria and reduce infections.
-1
+Several studies, including one published in the World Journal of Gastroenrology, have revealed that bovine lactoferrin can help eliminate the bacteria and reduce infections.1

-During an infection with the Hepatitis C virus, lactoferrin supplementation has demonstrated a significant reduction in the viral load of patients.
-2
+During Hepatitis C virus infection, lactoferrin supplementation demonstrated a significant reduction in patients' viral load.2

 When to supplement?

-Taking lactoferrin food supplements can be done during viral or bacterial infections.
+Lactoferrin supplements can be taken during viral or bacterial infections.

-But being a real stimulator and support for the immune system, it is advisable to consume it for prevention.
-Especially before winter when the number of infections increases.
+But as it is a real stimulant and support for the immune system, it is advisable to take it as a preventive measure.
+Particularly before winter, when the number of infections increases.

-Taking lactoferrin is also recommended for all people with iron deficiency.
-Thanks to its transferrin properties, it is possible to naturally overcome this type of deficiency without having to take medication.
+Lactoferrin is also recommended for anyone suffering from iron deficiency.
+Thanks to its transferrin properties, this type of deficiency can be remedied naturally, without the need for medication.